kristenphan/acn-arif-webarprototype-UT-thesis/README.md

 2. Rendering engine: implements [three.js](https://threejs.org/).
 3. Hand gesture recognition: implements [Tensorflow's pre-trained fingerpose model](https://github.com/andypotato/fingerpose) for thumbs-up and thumbs-down gestures.
 4. Build tools: [webpack](https://webpack.js.org/) for concatenating all .JS files into a single .JS file; [babel](https://babeljs.io/) for transpiling code so that older browsers can understand; [yarn](https://yarnpkg.com/) as package manager since it was easier to install a dependency for Tensorflow fingerpose model using yarn than using npm; [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-command-reference.html) is used to deploy SAM/ CloudFormation template for deploying AWS resources.
 5. Moisture sensor and microcontroler: a physical houseplant is fitted with a generic moisture sensor and an [ESP32 microcontroller](https://www.espressif.com/en/products/socs/esp32).
-The sensor and the microcontroller are configured using [Arduino IDE](https://www.arduino.cc/en/software/) - see code in ```./backend/arduino-esp32```.
+The sensor and the microcontroller are configured using [Arduino IDE](https://www.arduino.cc/en/software/) - see code in ```./backend/arduino-esp32/stream-to-iot.ino```.
+Not tracked by Git is ```./backend/arduino-esp32/secrets.h```.
-6. Frontend: consists of S3 frontend bucket + CloudFront distribution; The tracking, rendering, and Tensorflow all run in browser.
+6. Frontend: consists of S3 frontend bucket + CloudFront distribution; The tracking, rendering, and Tensorflow all run on the frontend using the browser's access to live camera feed.
+The live camera feed therefore stays on the user's device and is not transmitted elsewhere.
 7. Backend: consists of Lambda + DDB + IoT
 8. S3: 2 buckets - one bucket storing the build artifacts generated by Azure DevOps Pipelines, another bucket storing the frontend's static assets (HTML, CSS, JS, and media).
 The S3 frontend bucket is not publicly facing and only accepts traffic from the CloudFront distribution.
 9. CloudFront: sits in front of S3; queries static contents from S3 frontend bucket and serves them to browser via HTTPS since most browsers require HTTPS in order to access webcam when running the AR application.